scalding-io/social-media-analytics/README.md

  * **BF** :  Bloom Filters
  * **CMS** : Count-Min sketch

-Using [Scalding](https://github.com/twitter/scalding) & [algebird](https://github.com/twitter/algebird/).
-Sample datasets from wikipedia,
+Using [Scalding](https://github.com/twitter/scalding) & [algebird](https://github.com/twitter/algebird/) and sample datasets from wikipedia,
-stackexchange and also synthetic data are used to demonstrate the capabilities of approximation algorithms, and to present use case and performance measurements.
+stackexchange and also synthetic data are used to demonstrate the capabilities of approximation algorithms and to present use cases and performance measurements.

 For performance comparisons we are comparing Hive against Scalding & Algebird.